 Your customers communicate with your brand through your customer service representatives or agents throughout their customer journey.
 These interactions dramatically impact creating a positive or negative experience for your customers.
 Therefore, you should constantly evaluate the performance of your service agents.

 Customer service agent surveys collect information about customer satisfaction by asking questions about the service provided by the representative.

-You can share Survicate customer service agent surveys using your favorite customer service software like Zendesk, HelpScout and collect agent-specific feedback from your customers.
+You can share Survicate customer service agent surveys using your favorite customer service software like Zendesk, or HelpScout and collect agent-specific feedback from your customers.
 By adding agent-specific parameters to your survey link, you can gather feedback on their performance.